 4 cups pecans

 1/4 cup water

 In large bowl, stir together sugars, cinnamon and salt.
 Set aside.

 In small bowl, beat egg whites and vanilla until a little frothy.

 Coat the inside of your slow cooker with cooking spray.
 Add nuts to slow cooker.
 Pour egg white mixture over nuts, and stir until nuts are evenly coated.
 Sprinkle cinnamon sugar over nuts, and stir until nuts are all coated well.
 Cover; cook on low heat setting 3.5 hours, stirring every 20 minutes.

-For the 20 minutes, pour 1/4 cup water into slow cooker and stir.
+For the final 20 minutes, pour 1/4 cup water into slow cooker and stir.
 Line a baking sheet with parchment paper and spread the pecans onto the sheet to cool.
 The pecans should be pretty sticky so be sure to separate them the best that you can and let them cool.

 For an added kick – add 1/4 teaspoon cayenne pepper to the cinnamon sugar.